jayway/urban-farming/README.md

 # urban-farming-mongoose

 An application running on Mongoose OS on a ESP32 micro controller.
-The application reads sensor data and publishes its values throug MQTT.
+The application reads sensor data and publishes its values through MQTT.

 | Sensors      |
 | --------- |